 The preceding example shows a preview of a pivot table within the Analyzer, which provides a large set of tools for modifying the pivot table, exporting to Microsoft Excel, toggling to a chart format, and so on.

-You typically see a pivot table within a dashboard
+You typically see a pivot table within a dashboard, as follows:

 A meter shows one or more values in graphical objects like the following: